danieloneill/LogiQuick/README.md

 # LogiQuick
 Qt Quick/QML interface for Logitech G19S keyboards

-This renders a Qt Quick scene from a QML file and displays it on a connected Logitech G19 or G19S keyboard LCD.
+This renders a Qt Quick scene from a QML file and displays it on a connected Logitech G19 or G19S keyboard LCD via the Logitech G19(s) software.

 Keypad events are translated into key press/release events.

 Rendering is done in an offscreen FBO and is fairly efficient.

-At the moment only Windows 10 has been tested.
-For Linux/BSD or other, the Logitech API sections would need to be modified for that platform.
+At the moment only Windows 10 will work with this version.
+For Linux/BSD or other, see the [g19daemon branch](https://github.com/danieloneill/LogiQuick/tree/g19daemon) which provides a direct interface to the keyboard.

 ## Building